-The cookies are very similar to the recent The Best Soft and Chewy Chocolate Chip Cookies.
+The cookies are very similar to my favorite Soft and Chewy Chocolate Chip Cookies.
 I loved them and wanted to see what would happen if I omitted all the butter and replaced it with coconut oil.

-First things first, the cookies don’t taste strongly of coconut.
-If you’re thinking pina colada, Hawaiian Tropic, tropical vacation, Seven Layer Bars type of in-your-face coconut flavor, no, not at all.
+First thing’s first, the coconut oil cookies don’t taste strongly of coconut.
+If you’re thinking piña colada, Hawaiian Tropic, tropical vacation, Seven Layer Bars type of in-your-face coconut flavor, no, not at all.
 It’s very subtle.

 I think coconut oil creates cookies that taste a bit sweeter than butter-based cookies.
 The amount of sugar is the same in both recipes, but the imperceptibly sweet undertones from the coconut oil creates a slightly sweeter cookie.
 No complaints.

 I find in general that cookies made with coconut oil are heavier, denser, and not as light as those made with butter.
 It’s a function of oil versus butter; oil is just denser and heavier.
 It’s not a bad thing, but if you want a light, delicate, airy cookie, these aren’t that.

 They’re wonderfully weighty and thick so you can really sink your teeth into the pillowy soft interiors dripping with chocolate.
 I used the same amount of chocolate chips in each recipe, made 2 less cookies in this recipe, and these 12 cookies literally will not hold more chocolate.

 Both versions are insanely soft and moist, with slight chewiness around the edges and at the base.
 There’s nothing crispy or crunchy about them, although you could bake the cookies longer if you’re looking for crunchier cookies.